roboterclubaachen/rca-vm/README.md

 	vagrant box add xpcc xpcc-vm.box
 	vagrant box add eurobot eurobot-vm.box

-Then you can start the boxes at a suitable location:
+Then you can start the xpcc-vm from any suitable location:

 	vagrant init xpcc
 	vagrant up
+	vagrant ssh

+To use the eurobot-vm, do the same in a different location:

+	vagrant init eurobot
+	vagrant up
+	# no need for vagrant ssh, the GUI will pop up.

 Credit
 ======